Joe O'Connell (Irish republican): Early life and IRA career

-IRA activism
+IRA operations

 O'Connell and fellow ASU member Brendan Dowd flew from Shannon Airport, County Clare to Heathrow in early August 1974, under the guise of looking for work in London.
 They rented a flat in Fulham (west London) for both living quarters and the storage of nitroglycerine and other equipment.

 O'Connell, as the bomb-maker of the group, was responsible for making the first devices the ASU let off in their campaign, in the Guildford pub bombings on 5 October 1974.
 This was the beginning of a wide-ranging and peripatetic number of attacks O'Connell was involved in, ranging from the bombing of the Kings Arms, Woolwich, to throwing hand bombs into Sir Edward Heath's club and the Harrow School and the assassination of an insurance broker.

 Arrest and release

 Along with other members of the unit, he was eventually cornered by the Metropolitan Police in Balcombe Street and arrested after a week-long siege.
-He was charged with sixty offences, and received twelve life sentences and a whole life tariff.
+He was charged with sixty offences including 12 murders, conspiring to cause explosions and false imprisonment He received twelve life sentences and a whole life tariff.
 O'Connell made a speech from the dock in which he said:

 After serving 23 years in English prisons the four men were transferred to the high security wing of Portlaoise Prison, Ireland, in early 1998.
 They were presented by Gerry Adams to the 1998 Sinn Féin Ard Fheis as 'our Nelson Mandelas', and were released together with Brendan Dowd and Liam Quinn in 1999 as part of the Belfast Agreement.